 If you are the canine’s master, it will be devoted to you and your home.
 A Komondor will defend you from danger making it an excellent house guard dog.
 The breed is also brave, eager and playful, but wary against strangers.

 Your pet will do well in an apartment as long as you give it some daily exercise that is sufficient for its needs.
 Nonetheless, an outdoor country environment is a better option.
+Please check our review for the best dog grooming hair dryer for long hairy dogs.

 6. Bearded Collie